Detroit Public Schools Community District Board of Education

 Communicating with the Board

 The DPSCD Board hosts monthly board meeting and sub-committee meetings.
 In addition, the board hosts quarterly community meetings for the general public to learn about the latest news.
 Board Member Misha Stallworth also hosts a general public board training session each quarter to help individuals understand how a board functions and how to understand what goes on during board meetings.
 Please check the calendar for dates, locations and times.
-If you have any questions or require accessibility needs, please contact the Board Secretary, Karen Morgan in advance of an upcoming meeting.
+If you have any questions, please contact the Board Secretary, Karen Morgan at 313.873.7860.
+If you require accessibility needs for meetings, please contact the Division of Operations at 313.873.6532 in advance of an upcoming meeting.